Verteba Cave: Zoology

 Prehistoric non-human bones have also been uncovered during archaeological excavations.
-Species represented include mammoth, aurochs, chickens, pigs, European hare, Equus, Caprinae, and European pond turtle.
+Species represented include mammoth, aurochs, chickens, pigs, European hare, equines, caprines, and European pond turtle.
 A domestic dog bone has been dated to the Scythian Iron Age occupation, and one of the chicken bones recovered is medieval.

 In modern times, the cave is inhabited by a variety of animals, most notably by a large colony of bats, which has contributed a large deposit of guano to the cave.
 The most common species is the lesser horseshoe bat, but greater mouse-eared bats and brown long-eared bats are also present.
 Bat populations severely declined after modern humans began regularly visiting the cave, with only 12 bats being counted in 1996.
 Conservation efforts have since increased the colony size.
 Other animals, such as rodents, foxes, and martens, have also been recorded as visiting the cave.